bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/working-and-collaborating-remotely.md

   - Build relationships with your team - see the section below for more info

 #### Professionalism and Growth
-* **Being visible for professional growth** - The old adage, “out of sight, out of mind” can easily apply to remote working situations, and it can be hard to make an impression when you are not in the same proximity as your co-workers.
+* **Being visible for professional growth** - The old adage, “out of sight, out of mind" can easily apply to remote working situations, and it can be hard to make an impression when you are not in the same proximity as your co-workers.
 Making an effort to bridge the distance will not only make it easier to work with your team, it will help you make connections you will utilize throughout your career.
   - Let people know what you are working on - you don’t need to give everyone a long list, but be "vocal" online about your projects and share any roadblocks you might have.
 Sharing an occasional screenshot or screencap of a feature completed or problem solved is another good way to show progress.
 With that said, be self-sufficient and try to solve hiccups on your own before consulting the team, and, make sure to help others resolve their blockers too
   - Let people know your availability - Keep your calendar up-to-date and be sure it is shared with the team.
 Put your lunch break on it too, especially if you aren’t taking your lunch exactly at noon.
 If your team can’t get in contact with you when they need you, they might think you aren’t actually working.
 Also be sure to set up away messages and notifications on communication apps when you will be unavailable for a large portion of the day.
 And that goes double for your days off and vacations!
   - Set up "one-on-ones" with people you need to know before remote or collaborative work begins.
 This helps to get to know your teammates, their roles, and their expectations, and vice versa